For some reason, it seems like everyone wants to use video conferencing software right now.

 FaceTime is simple and reliable, supporting end-to-end encrypted video calls for as many as 32 users.
 This is great for small and medium-sized meetings… If all participants have an Apple device.
 FaceTime is entirely proprietary, and can’t be self-hosted.

 Signal is generally regarded as the gold standard in the security community.
 Signal offers end-to-end encryption, and through its open source implementation and public disclosure of court documents, the team has demonstrated both hardened encryption and minimal user data retention.
-At Freedom of the Press, these are reasons we so often recommend it to journalists.
-It’s great for intimate conversations, but in video chat, it supports up to five participants.
-Likewise, it requires users to register with a phone number, and share that number with conversational partners.
+At Freedom of the Press Foundation, these are reasons we so often recommend it to journalists.
+In video chat, it supports up to eight participants.
+One trade-off to consider: It requires users to register with a phone number, and share that number with conversational partners.
 You could run your own Signal server, but because it won’t play nice with the central Signal servers it would likely be a lonely experience.

 Wire uses an independent implementation of the Signal protocol called Proteus, with similar encryption properties to Signal, but Wire is a different beast.
 For example, it allows users to self-host, register without a phone number, and enables 12 video chat participants.
 Unlike Signal, it also allows guests to join calls.
 The price of this flexibility: Wire stores your contact list on their servers.
 At Freedom of the Press we sometimes use Wire, but the video call quality can be spotty.